wp-plugins/wysiwyg-widgets/readme.txt

 1. Upload the contents of wysiwyg-widgets.zip to your plugins directory.
 1. Activate the plugin
-1. Create a Widget Block by going to *Appearance > Widget Blocks*
+1. Create a Widget Block by going to *Pages > Widget Blocks*
 1. Go to your Widgets page, drag the WYSIWYG Widget to one of your widget areas and select which Widget Block to display.
 1. Go to the front end of your website and enjoy your beautiful widget.